-Given that long tradition, it’s kind of surprising it took until 1993 for the first corn maze to be built.Every year, Cabot farmers create corn mazes with a new design.
-This year, two have an extra-special design in store for you! #cabotcheese Click To Tweet
+Given that long tradition, it’s kind of surprising it took until 1993 for the first corn maze to be built.Every year, Cabot farmers create corn mazes with a new design. #cabotcheese Click To Tweet

 Today, many farms open carefully constructed corn mazes late summer into fall, and families have created their own tradition of returning every year to challenge themselves.
 Not only is a great way to have some outdoor fun, but it’s another way that Cabot farmers demonstrate their entrepreneurial spirit while also bringing people closer to the source of good, wholesome food.

-None of the Cabot farm mazes give the Guinness World Record held by a 60-acre maze in California a run for its money, but they have other things to commend them including cute calves to pet, flashlight evenings with bonfires and a couple that have an extra-special design this year.
-(Hint: Cabot is celebrating its centennial!
-Happy a-mazing birthday to us!)
+None of the Cabot farm mazes give the Guinness World Record held by a 60-acre maze in California a run for its money, but they have other things to commend them including cute calves to pet, flashlight evenings with bonfires and unique designs.

 The Escobar’s Highland Farm Corn Maze: Portsmouth, RI